Role of quantum dynamics in coherent and incoherent radiation during tunneling ionization: Coherent radiation during tunneling ionization

-The second-order terms $j_{0,2}$, $j_{2,0}$ describe the contribution to the radiation due to the under-the-barrier recollisions, which are usually small in the net radiation, see Sec.~\ref{sec:spont}.
-The radiation via the combination of $j_{01}$ and $j_{10}$ emerges due to the recombination to the bound state and, therefore, describes three-step HHG, including below-threshold harmonics.
-The radiation via $j_{11}$ term includes the effect of the electron transition to the continuum and the continuum dynamics, which will be the main point of our study.
+The radiation via the combination of $\mathbf{J}_{01}$ and $\mathbf{J}_{10}$ emerges due to the recombination to the bound state and, therefore, describes three-step HHG, including below-threshold harmonics.
+The radiation via $\mathbf{J}_{11}$ term includes the effect of the electron transition to the continuum and the continuum dynamics, which will be the main point of our study.
+The second-order terms $\mathbf{J}_{02}$, $\mathbf{J}_{20}$ describe the contribution to the radiation due to the under-the-barrier recollisions, which are usually small in the net radiation, and the observation of its signatures requires more subtle analysis, see Sec.~\ref{sec:spont}C.

+The expression for the photon emission probability of Eq.~(\ref{dw}) can be equivalently derived via the quantum perturbation theory, treating the interaction of the electron with the photon field in the velocity gauge $H_{\rm rad}=\hat{\mathbf{A}} (t)\cdot\hat{\mathbf{p}}$ by perturbation: